Picturing Place: Francis Guy's Brooklyn, 1820

 - Related Links:

-Picturing Place: Francis Guy’s Brooklyn, 1820 has been organized by Karen A. Sherry, Assistant Curator of American Art at the Brooklyn Museum.
+Picturing Place: Francis Guy’s Brooklyn, 1820 was made possible by the American Art Council of the Brooklyn Museum.
+It was organized by Karen Sherry, Assistant Curator of American Art.

 Francis Guy and Brooklyn